BaseMax/LaravelBlogAssignment/README.md

 DB_PASSWORD=
 ```

-Run the migrations to create the necessary tables
+Run the migrations to create the necessary tables:

 ```
 php artisan migrate
 ```

-Start the built-in development server
+Start the built-in development server:

 ```
 php artisan serve
 ```

 ## Features

-- User authentication (register, login, logout)
+- User authentication (register, login, and logout)
-- CRUD functionality for blog posts
+- **CRUD** functionality for blog posts
 - Pagination for blog posts
 - Search functionality for blog posts
 - Admin panel to manage users and blog posts